 Deliciously squeezed juices and smoothies with fruits and grains are in abundance to fuel you up for the rest of the day.
 Meanwhile, indulge in freshly-baked buns and muffins and grilled cheese sandwiches.
 Bill Granger first set up in Sydney in 1993 and the branch now serves hungry mouths across the globe.

 Granger & Co. can be found in the Stanley Building, 7 Pancras Square, London, N1C 4AG.
 It's open Monday-Saturday 7am-11pm and Sundays/Bank Holidays 8am-10:30pm.

 From Oz to OZ, this little cafe on Caledonian Road is renowned for its affordable, mouth-watering scran.

 Get your paws on a bacon or sausage butty from just £3.40 and a cup of tea for a humble pound.
 Cafe OZ also offers a menu of breakfast paninis, salads and takeaway boxes.
 Or you can enjoy the sights of the capital from the comfort of their indoor and street seating areas.

 Cafe OZ is located at 53 Caledonian Road, King's Cross, London, N1 9BU.
 You can grab a bite from 7am-5pm Monday-Friday and 9am-4pm at weekends.

-If there's a big group of you, Karpo Grill's large tables and Bottomless Brunches are ideal.
-For £11, you can fill your face with Cumberland sausage, eggs, bacon and all the trimmings.
+Sourcing only the most local and fresh ingredients, you are guaranteed to enjoy the mouth-watering breakfast classics at The Megaro.
+For £12, you can fill your face with Cumberland sausage, eggs, bacon and all the trimmings.

 Veggies can also enjoy a tummy-tingling meal, as well as those looking for a lighter morning option.
-Karpo Grill serves fruit salads and granola yoghurts alongside a range of treats such as pancakes and moreish French toast.
+The Megaro serves fruit salads and granola yogurts alongside a range of treats such as pancakes and moreish French toast.

 Plum + Spilt Milk